yyueyangg/personal-docs/docs/source/index.rst

 - `My GitHub <https://github.com/yyueyangg>`__

 Feel free to contact me for any projects.
-Preferred mode of contact would be to dm me on my LinkedIn.
+Preferred mode of contact would be to DM me on my LinkedIn.
 Thank you!